-Since declaring climate emergency in July of this year, this strategy also recognises how tree management may be affected by the climate but also how Wirral’s natural environment and key asset of trees can help us to tackle the global threat.
+Since declaring climate emergency in July 2019, this strategy also recognises how tree management may be affected by the climate but also how Wirral’s natural environment and key asset of trees can help us to tackle the global threat.

 This strategy further provides an opportunity to develop this asset by establishing a clear vision and outcome in which the council, and others are accountable for maintaining and investing in our trees and woodland as well as identifying areas with low canopy cover to prioritise future planting.

 Residents and organisations were invited to have their say on the strategy to help shape and support its goals.
 The consultation on the strategy is now closed.